 When can you seek a review?

-An application for internal review can be made at any time before the offence is lodged with the Infringements Court, or before the expiry of the period for bringing a proceeding to Court in relation to the offence.
+An application for internal review can be made at any time before the offence is registered with Fines Victoria, or before the expiry of the period for bringing a proceeding to court in relation to the offence.

 Only one application for internal review can be made regarding any one infringement offence.

 - must be in writing, and include the infringement number, state the grounds for review, provide current address details, and contain a letter of consent, or other evidence of consent, if done on behalf of a third party

 - where applicable, should include corroborating documents to support the grounds for review such as letters from doctors, Centrelink details, police reports and evidence of mechanical breakdowns.
 Not providing sufficient information for a review to be considered may influence the outcome